A planning application for a major development at West Riverside and Woodbank House, Balloch, was registered as valid on 21st May 2018.

 An Environmental Impact Assessment (EIA) has been submitted with the application.
 This includes an Environmental Statement (ES) that must compile detailed information about the likely significant environmental effects of the development.

 You can view all of the application documents, including the Environmental Statement, on the e-planning portal using reference 2018/0133/PPP.
 The non-technical summary of the EIA explains and presents the proposal in an easy to understand way.
+You can also view hard copies of the application documents in our head office on Carrochan Road, Balloch.
+You do not need to make an appointment.

 Due to its scale, this planning application is classed as a ‘major development’.
 Major developments follow a different planning process to smaller planning applications.
 You can find a step-by-step overview of this process in our ‘Major developments explained’ blog.
 This application is currently at Step 3 in the process.